 - Artist's name -OR- name of organization—(school, class/club)

 - 5 images of types of works that will be for sale

-- $50 Booth Fee for selected artist/school/organization due by March 30, 2018 through online payment at KSUMall.
-Once accepted to the festival, you will be sent a link for payment.
+- $50 Booth Fee ($25 discount for alumni) for selected artist/school/organization due by March 15, 2019 through online payment at KSUMall.
+Once accepted to the festival, applicants will be sent a link for payment.

-- Artists and Student Groups must have the name of their organization clearly on display in the booth.
+- Artists and exhibiting groups must have the name of their organization clearly on display in the booth.